Tony Hawks: Other activities

 Hawks donated half of the royalties from his book Playing the Moldovans at Tennis to a trust fund for Moldova, which was used to open the Hippocrates Centre, a medical centre that provides rehabilitative therapy for disabled children from socially vulnerable families.
 Hawks continues to support Hippocrates through fundraising and personal involvement and was appointed a Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours 'for services to disadvantaged children in Moldova'.
 All profits from sales of the film also go to the centre.
 Proceeds from the film version of Playing the Moldovans at Tennis also go to the Care Home.

 Hawks is the co-founder and public face of the 'Tennis for Free' campaign which aims to make Britain's existing municipal tennis facilities available to all.

 Hawks won the British Actors Equity Tennis Tournament for three years running and collaborated with Chesney Hawkes between 2013 and 2018 on various songs available from a MySpace website.

 Hawks is frequently confused with American professional skateboarder Tony Hawk, largely because the latter's video game franchise uses the possessive apostrophe ("Tony Hawk's").
 Hawks maintains a list of emails intended for the skateboarder, and his mischievous responses to them, on his website.
 On 2 January 2008, he appeared on an edition of Celebrity Mastermind, with Tony Hawk as his chosen specialist subject.
-Hawks noted that his correspondents "might be able to do backside varials but they can't spell to save their lives".

 In 2025 Hawks presented a radio programme called "Tony Hawks is Giving Nothing Away" on BBC Radio 4 on the subject of inheritance planning which discussed various options for wealthy English people.